oasis-tcs/odata-specs/docs/odata-json-format/odata-json-format.md

-For [media entities](#MediaEntity) and [stream properties](#StreamProperty) at least one of the control information `mediaEditLink` and `mediaReadLink` MUST be included in responses if they don\'t follow standard URL conventions as defined in [OData-URL, section "Addressing a Property"](https://docs.oasis-open.org/odata/odata/v4.02/odata-v4.02-part2-url-conventions.html#AddressingaProperty) and [OData-URL, section "Addressing the Media Stream of a Media Entity"](https://docs.oasis-open.org/odata/odata/v4.02/odata-v4.02-part2-url-conventions.html#AddressingtheMediaStreamofaMediaEntity), or if
+For [media entities](#MediaEntity) and [stream properties](#StreamProperty) at least one of the control information `mediaEditLink` and `mediaReadLink` MUST be included in responses if they don't follow standard URL conventions as defined in [OData-URL, section "Addressing a Property"](https://docs.oasis-open.org/odata/odata/v4.02/odata-v4.02-part2-url-conventions.html#AddressingaProperty) and [OData-URL, section "Addressing the Media Stream of a Media Entity"](https://docs.oasis-open.org/odata/odata/v4.02/odata-v4.02-part2-url-conventions.html#AddressingtheMediaStreamofaMediaEntity), or if
 [`metadata=full`](#metadatafullodatametadatafull)